 Churchbooks are the single most important source for the time before October 1874.
 Catholic are mostly stored by Diocesan archives and (for younger books) at the local parishes, while Evangelical churchbooks (if they have survived) are mostly found at state archives.
 Military churchbooks for Evangelical soldiers and churchbooks attached to specific units usually survived at the GStA PK archive in Berlin, while Catholic military churchbooks have survived at the Archiv des katholischen Militärbischofs der Bundeswehr, also located in Berlin.
 The former are often online on Ancestry ($) in this collection or on Familysearch, while the latter have been published on Matricula-Online.
 Civil churchbooks can commonly be found on Familysearch.

 The Diocesan Archiv of Opole has also decided to digitalise its churchbooks, which had previously been filmed by Familysearch, and put them online on an own website, with a later transfer to szukajwarchiwach.
-In order to access these churchbooks, you need to click on one of the two links at the bottom of the website (“Kopie wzorcowe” / “Kopie użytkowe”).
+In order to access these churchbooks, you need to click on one of the two links at the bottom of the website (“Kopie wzorcowe” / “Kopie użytkowe”) (Please note that the site is currently offline, most likely due to data protection concerns.
+Please remain patient until the Diocesan Archives re-enables the site).
 That should open up a list of signatures.
 You can then browse these folders.
 Sadly, there is no viewer yet – you have to click through the pictures one by one.
 For greater comfort, it is recommended to use the browser plugin DownThemAll! which allows you to download an entire folder at once for easier viewing.
 The churchbooks associated with the signatures are listed here.
 However, this list only gives the Polish place names and does not name the Familysearch microfilm numbers contained in the folders, it is easier to use these tables which give both the German place name and the microfilm number: